jrzkaminski/itmo-os-antispam-bot/README.md

 - Expand the bot into other languages;
 - Appeal option for blocked users;
 - Add option to ban spammers in channels comment section and groups with topics;
+- Add docker compose file to run the bot in a container;
 - Add a homoglyph tool and language detection instead of explicitly handling homoglyphs.

 # Acknowledgements